 Georgia’s previous experience

 The high cost of the HPV vaccine and difficulties of reaching adolescent girls for immunization have been historical barriers to introduction in the developing countries.
-In 2016, when the Gavi opened a funding window to bridge the equity gap for countries transitioning from Gavi support and suffering from the higher burden of cervical cancer, Georgia already had some experience in HPV vaccination.
+In 2016, when the GAVI opened a funding window to bridge the equity gap for countries transitioning from GAVI support and suffering from the higher burden of cervical cancer, Georgia already had some experience in HPV vaccination.
 The National Screening Center of Georgia, in collaboration with American Friends of Georgia, within the financial support of Axios Healthcare International, conducted the pilot humanitarian project in Tbilisi municipality during 2010-2012 for girls of 11-13 years old.
 The project lacked adequate preparatory process and effort of the government and consequently, could not achieve optimal coverage (no formal data on its coverage rate is available).
 The project revealed high hesitancy towards HPV vaccine among medical workers and parents.
 The 2010 survey explored the low level of awareness and use of the HPV vaccine in Georgia: Only a fifth (21%) of all women aged 15-44 had ever heard of HPV; 18% had heard of the vaccine, and once told about the vaccine’s effectiveness in preventing cervical cancer, 29% expressed an interest in receiving it.
-Several years later, when deciding the HPV introduction within the Gavi demonstration project, the Ministry of Labour, Health and Social Affairs (MoILHSA) should have better understanding of the key challenges of preparation process and the importance of collaborative effort.
+Several years later, when deciding the HPV introduction within the GAVI demonstration project, the Ministry of Labour, Health and Social Affairs (MoILHSA) should have better understanding of the key challenges of preparation process and the importance of collaborative effort.

 Planning